Holidays - Blog

 Just like chocolate and jelly beans, the Easter bunny can sometimes be the only other thing people know about the holiday.

-The Apostle Paul writes about the power of the message in his letter to the Christians in Rome, “For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes, to the Jew first and also to the Greek” (Romans 1:16).
+The Apostle Paul writes about the power of this message in his letter to the Christians in Rome, “For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes, to the Jew first and also to the Greek” (Romans 1:16, English Standard Version).

-Here are five ways to communicate the gospel message in your home, church and community.
+Here are five ways (by using all of your senses) to experience the gospel message and share it with those in your home, church and community.

 Hear

-Consider listening to some contemporary songs that communicate the Easter message:
+Consider listening to some songs that communicate the Easter message:

 See